Table of Contents

 Hike around Crno Jezero (Black Lake)

-The lake (two lakes actually) sits in a basin beneath towering mountains and surrounded by pine trees.
+The lake (two lakes actually) sits in a basin beneath towering mountains and is surrounded by pine trees.

 Mount Meded rises majestically behind Little Lake (the smaller of the two, obviously).
 Little lake is the deepest of the two and descends to depths of almost 50 metres.
 The larger “Big Lake” is only 25 metres deep but covers a larger area.